 NOVEMBER 22, 2020

-Dear Sponsors, Friends and Supporters — The 2020 Night of Heroes Gala, which was originally scheduled for April 2020 and then postponed to October 2020, has now been replaced.
-Our fundraising efforts have had to change this year given the current environment, so we have looked for other ways to support our women, while honoring this year’s East Valley Man and Woman of the Year and Legacy Award recipient, and recognizing our incredible sponsors.
+Dear Sponsors, Friends and Supporters — The 2020 Night of Heroes Gala, which was originally scheduled for April 2020 and then postponed to October 2020, was replaced.
+Our fundraising efforts had to change this year given the current environment, so we looked for other ways to support our women, while honoring this year’s East Valley Man and Woman of the Year and Legacy Award recipient, and recognizing our incredible sponsors.
 Sponsors received a letter explaining that we featured them in our summer online silent auction and our August designer shoe raffle.
-Now we will also recognize them as sponsors of our first fall golf tournament.
-We thank you for your support as we continue to serve vulnerable women in our communities.
-If you have any questions, please contact us at 480-788-0615 or email firstname.lastname@example.org.
+We also recognized them as sponsors of our first fall golf tournament.
+Thank you for your support as we continue to serve vulnerable women in our communities.
+See a few pictures below!
+If you have any questions, please contact us at 480-788-0615 or email email@example.com.

 Igniting a Future: Golf Event